IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 Last value in data: 0.0
 ```
 {: .output}

-or any other element by defining the number of the row and column
+You can select any other element by defining the number of the row and the number of the column.
+For example, I would like to check the inflammation value for patient 30 (row) on day 20 (column).
 ```python
 println("Middle value in data: ",data[30,20])
 ```